 Think of toning as the second stage of your routine after cleansing.
 Cleansing should clean your face.
 Surely that’s the point?

 Toning was traditionally used two ways: either with alcohol-laden products to ‘tone’ the skin – i.e. dry out the epidermis and give the appearance of shrinking the pores – hence the tightening and ‘toning’ of the skin, or with a water/glycerin mix that was used to ‘remove’ the last traces of makeup.
 Thankfully, cleansing has moved on so much that this is now a redundant way of using what essentially, has become a legitimate second stage of your routine.

 - Toners remove the last trace of your make-up and residue of cleanser

-If your cleanser doesn’t remove all of your makeup and clean your face you need a new cleanser.
+If your cleanser doesn’t remove all of your makeup and clean your face you need a new cleanser, not a toner.

 - Toners close pores

 Pores are not doors – they do not open and close.